 This section allows for notification customization.
 You can get notified if:

-This section also allows you to choose the delivery method of the notification.
+This section also allows you to choose between email or SMS as the delivery method of the notification(s).